Overview of the anatomy of the lungs

 The lymph of the lungs drains into the tracheobronchial nodes which are placed around the main and lobar bronchi, and along the sides of trachea.
 They extend from the inside of the lung through the hilum and posterior mediastinum.
 The vessels from the tracheobronchial nodes unite with vessels from the parasternal and brachiocephalic nodes, forming the left and right bronchomediastinal trunks.
 These trunks eventually drain either into the venous angle or thoracic duct.

-Solidify your knowledge about the lymphatic drainage of the lungs by watching this awesome video tutorial and then quizzing yourself.
+Solidify your knowledge about the lymphatic drainage of the lungs with this study unit.

 The lungs have two circulatory systems: functional and nutritive.
 The functional, or pulmonary, circulatory system is comprised of two pulmonary arteries and four pulmonary veins.
 Pulmonary arteries originate from the pulmonary trunk, they convey deoxygenated blood from the right ventricle to the lungs.